NCI Hyperthermia Fact

 Divider

-NCI Fact Sheet: What is hyperthermia?
+NCI Fact Sheet:

 "Hyperthermia (also called thermal therapy or thermotherapy) is a type of cancer therapy in which body tissue is exposed to high temperatures (up to 113°F).
 Research has shown that high temperatures can damage and kill cancer cells, usually with minimal injury to normal tissues